Gangai Amaran

-Gangai Amaran is an Indian music composer, singer, lyricist, writer, film director and actor in Tamil films.
+Gangai Amaran (born Amar Singh) is an Indian composer, playback singer, lyricist, actor, film director and a screenwriter in Tamil films.

 Personal life

-Gangai Amaran was born in Pannaipuram in Theni district, Tamil Nadu in December 1947, as the youngest son of Daniel Ramaswamy and Chinnathayi.
+Gangai Amaran was born in Pannaipuram in Theni district, Tamil Nadu in December 1947, as the youngest son of Ramaswamy and Chinnathayi.
 He is the younger brother of noted music director Ilaiyaraaja and father of director and actor Venkat Prabhu and actor, composer and singer Premji Amaren.
 He had two more elder brothers, R. D. Bhaskar and Pavalar Varadharajan, both who died long back.
 Composers Karthik Raja, Yuvan Shankar Raja, singer Bhavatharini and costume designer Vasuki Bhaskar are his relations.
+His wife Manimegalai (Kala) died on 9 May 2021.

-Regarding his name, Gangai was taken from a magazine of same name which he read during childhood while Amaran is derived from a pseudonym Amar Singh which he wanted to adopt himself when he aimed to be a lyricist.
-His latest interview with Chithra Lakshmanan in Touring talkies YouTube channel he has shared his life experiences and about his career struggle and also about his personal differences with his elder brother Ilayaraja where he mentioned about many controversial issues with him in his career.
+Regarding his name, Gangai was taken from a magazine of the same name which he read during his childhood, while Amaran is derived from a pseudonym Amar Singh, which he wanted to adopt for himself when he aimed to be a lyricist.
+He has had his personal differences with his elder brother Ilayaraja where he mentioned about many controversial issues with him in his career.

 Career

 Films

-Amaran revealed his debut film as composer Malargalile Oru Malligai starring Malaysia Vasudevan became unreleased despite soundtrack being released so Oru Vidukathai Oru Thodarkathai became his first film as composer to be released.
+Amaran revealed that his debut film as a composer for Malargalile Oru Malligai starring Malaysia Vasudevan remained unreleased despite the soundtrack being released.
+Hence, Oru Vidukathai Oru Thodarkathai became his first film as composer to be released.
 Along with his brother Ilaiyaraja, Gangai Amaran started his career as a composer and composed for many successful films such as Mouna Geethangal and Vazhvey Maayam (1983).
-Apart from composing, Amaran made his directorial debut with Kozhi Koovuthu (1982) and went on to direct many films including highly successful Karagattakaran (1989).
+Apart from composing, Amaran made his directorial debut with Kozhi Koovuthu (1982) and went on to direct many films including the highly successful Karagattakaran (1989).
 Themmangu Paattukaran was his last film as a director while Poonjolai which would have been the acting debut of his son Venkat Prabhu remains unreleased.
 Now he is working with Clusters media college.

 Politics

-Gangai Amaran also took plunge in politics by joining BJP and also contested in RK Nagar constituency.
+Gangai Amaran also took a plunge in politics by joining BJP and also contested in RK Nagar constituency in April 2017 later withdrawn it.
 Apart from that, he also served as a member of Central Board of Film Certification.